 In January 2016, a Rome Award from the British Academy enabled me to spend three months at the British School at Rome (BSR), during which time I returned to my research in the cultural-historical animal geographies and hunting in Italy, focusing on the invention of fox hunting as an Italian tradition by members English community during the early nineteenth century, and continues to the current day.

-I continue to research the cultural and historical geographies of the Campagna Romana as an Honorary Research Associate at the Slade School of Fine Art (UCL).
+I continue to research the cultural and historical geographies of the Campagna Romana with artists and academics at the Slade School of Fine Art (UCL).
 Working with the artist Liz Rideal on the Leverhulme Trust funded project 'Splicing Time', this project explores the artistic and geographical connections between contemporary and archived photographs, prints, maps and artworks held in the archives and collections at the the BSR.

-Since September 2016, I have been an Assistant Professor in Cultural and Historical Geography, during which time I have continued my research in animal and more-than-human geographies, most recently returning my attention to to the cultural and historical geographies of human-animal interactions in north west Italy, particularly looking at urban wild boar in the city of Genova, the illegal poaching and legal hunting of wolves in Liguria, and the representation of wolves in multi-scalar eco-museums and education exhibits in northwest Italy.
-In addition, I am currently in the closing stages of producing an co-edited volume with Professor Roberta Cevasco from the Università deli Studi di Scienze Gastronomiche.
-This work looks at the reinvention and relocalisation of 'traditional' foodways in Italy by way of different sources and methodologies, includes contributions from academics working in Italy, France, Switzerland, Austria and the UK.
+Since August 2016, I have been an Assistant Professor in Cultural and Historical Geography, during which time I have continued my research in animal and more-than-human geographies, most recently returning my attention to to the cultural and historical geographies of human-animal interactions in north west Italy and the Roman Campagna.
+In addition, I am currently in the process of co-editing a volume with Professor Roberta Cevasco from the Università degli Studi di Scienze Gastronomiche.
+This work looks at the reinvention and relocalisation of 'traditional' foodways in Italy by way of different sources and methodologies.

 I currently teach on a number of courses in the school including: